Efficient Assessment of Electricity Distribution Network Adequacy with the Cross-Entropy Method: Monte Carlo Risk Estimation

 Using the threshold parameter $q_{spiky}$, a profile $\bm{s}$ was assigned to the set of spiky profiles for positive overloads whenever $\Delta_+(\bm{s}) \geq Q_{\Delta_+}(p = q_{spiky})$, where $Q_{\Delta_+}(p)$ is the quantile function of the median deviation metric $\Delta_+$ which returns the estimated sample $p$-quantile.
 The two sets formed in this way for each bin $b$ are denoted by $\mathcal{S}_{b,spiky}$ and $\mathcal{S}_{b,smooth}$.
 Analogously, the decision rule for negative overloads was to assign a profile $\bm{s}$ to the spiky set whenever $\Delta_-(\bm{s}) \geq Q_{\Delta_-}(p = q_{spiky})$.

-The random assignment of profiles from a bin to each small, unmonitored customer can now be parametrised in two steps.
-First, the customer is assigned to the `spiky' category with probability $u_i$ and to the `smooth' category otherwise.
-Then, a profile will be randomly chosen with uniform probability from the associated set ($\mathcal{S}_{b_i,spiky}$ or $\mathcal{S}_{b_i,smooth}$) of the bin $b_i$ to which the customer belongs.
+The random assignment of profiles from a bin to each small, unmonitored customer (group 1) can now be parameterised in two steps.
+First, the customer is associated to the `spiky' set with probability $u_i$ and to the `smooth' set otherwise, where the spiky set assignment probabilities $u_i$ are determined according to Then, a profile is randomly chosen with uniform probability from the appropriate set ($\mathcal{S}_{b_i,spiky}$ or $\mathcal{S}_{b_i,smooth}$) of the bin $b_i$ to which the customer belongs.